 But if there was enough turkey left over to require freezing the cooked meat then I wanted nothing to do with it.
 I simply loathe frozen cooked turkey.
 It does not seem to me fit for consumption.
 Yuk.

 So Gene and I had many long conversations about whether or not to even get a turkey.
 We are expecting no company this year.
 Etc.

 Gene happened upon the brilliant idea of cutting the big bird up (not to be confused with THE Big Bird) just like you would a chicken for frying, wrapping each piece individually and then freezing those pieces.
 I LOVED the idea.
 And we did just that.
-But not until this morning after we had drunk our coffee and steeled ourselves to trash the kitchen.
+But not until after we had drank our coffee and steeled ourselves to trash the kitchen.

 I realized how much space the bony pieces would take up in the freezer so we decided to roast them.
 This included the back, breast bone, wing tips, and neck.
 Well heck if we were going to go to that much trouble we might as well add a few potatoes and some carrots.
 And how about onion, celery, garlic cloves and don’t forget the rosemary, sage and a bit of fresh parsley.
 Some cracked black pepper and that last clump of cabbage.